 Partnerships with Local Agencies

-We are working with York’s police force, community organisations and Neighbourhood Enforcement Offic-ers, and are involved in projects such as Operation Erase, Operation Safaria and City Centre Hot spots meetings, that aim to tackle local issues around drink-fuelled anti-social behaviour, vulnerable people in the community and providing support for the homeless.
+We are working with York’s police force, community organisations and Neighbourhood Enforcement Officers, and are involved in projects such as Operation Erase, Operation Safari and City Centre Hotspots meetings, that aim to tackle local issues around drink-fuelled anti-social behaviour, vulnerable people in the community and providing support for the homeless.

-The BID also sits on the night time economy and counter terrorism group, ensuring that the business community has a voice on all issues that involve keeping the city safe.
+York BID also sits on the nighttime economy and counter-terrorism groups, ensuring that the business community has a voice on all issues that involve keeping the city safe.